everx-labs/Evernode-NQ/User-manual.md

-The preferred way to configure the notification service by the user is to use debot.

 The preferred way to configure the notification service by the user is to use DeBot wich performs two tasks:

 - Allows you to specify your notification rules.